Bethenny Frankel Is Finally Revealing Details About Her New Reality Show After Leaving ‘Housewives’

 When Bethenny Frankel left The Real Housewives of New York, she said that she wasn’t done with reality TV.
-But since making the announcement, the details on her future projects have been slim.
-Now, the Skinny Girl mogul is revealing that she is working on two new projects – one that she will be in, and one that she is producing.
+But since making the announcement, details of her future projects have been slim.
+Now, the Skinny Girl mogul is revealing that she is working on two new projects — one that she will star in and one that she is producing.

 While talking to Entertainment Tonight, Frankel gave up all the goods on her newest projects, which she says were both her ideas.
-One sounds like a spin-off similar to when Frankel left Housewives the first time to star in Bethenny Ever After.
+One sounds like a spin-off similar to when Frankel left RHONY the first time to star in Bethenny Ever After.

 “We’re in like, legal paper stage for two shows that I’m partnering with Mark Burnett on — one that I would be in, that would focus on me and a lot of the business aspects of myself and the next stage of my life,” she said.